telerik/maui-docs/knowledge-base/setting-font-size-accordion-header-net-maui.md

 ## Description

-I want to set the font size for the text inside the AccordionItemHeader in the Accordion for .NET MAUI.
+How can I set the font size for the text inside the `AccordionItemHeader` in the Accordion for .NET MAUI?

 ## Solution